The Van Meter Visitor presence was first noticed on an early morning Tuesday, Sept 29th, 1903.

 Dr. Alcott identified the source of the light as coming from a blunt horn in the creature’s forehead.

-He opened fire at close range, but the creature not presented signs of effects from ed the doctor’s five shots, so he retreated back inside the building for safety.
+He opened fire at close range, but the creature not presented signs of effects from ed the doctor’s five shots, so he retreated inside the building for safety.

 The Van Meter Visitor’s first evidence

 After these two nights, the people from Van Meter knew about the encounters, with many still believing it was always some kind of burglar on a cape.